Post-PFI Soviet/Russian aircraft projects: LFS

-Sukhoi Su-57
+PAK FA

 The PAK FA (Perspektivnyi Aviatsionnyi Kompleks Frontovoy Aviatsyi - "Perspective Aviation-Complex Frontline Aviation" [Perspective Multirole Frontline Aircraft]) is an ongoing program to develop a stealth-capable multirole fighter for the Russian Air Force.
-The program began in 2001, just after the cancellation of the LFS program.
+The program began in 2001, just after the cancellation of the MFI and LFS programs in lieu of a newer, more affordable next-generation multirole fighter.
 Mikoyan, Sukhoi and Yakovlev submitted designs, but the PAK FA program was awarded to the Sukhoi T-50 (unrelated to the T-50 Golden Eagle).
 Both Mikoyan and Yakovlev have a 15% share on development and production of the aircraft.
-The flight testing phase of the aircraft began in 2010.
+The flight testing phase of the aircraft began in 2010, and the aircraft entered service in 2020 as the Su-57.

-Russian-Indian 5th generation Fighter Program
+Russian-Indian fifth-generation fighter program

-FGFA was the earlier designation for the Indian version, while the combined project is now called the Perspective Multi-Role Fighter (PMF).
+FGFA was the earlier designation for the Indian version of the PAK FA, while the combined project is now called the Perspective Multi-Role Fighter (PMF).
 The completed joint Indian/Russian versions of the single-seat or two-seat PMF will differ from the current T-50 flying prototypes through the addition of stealth, supercruise, sensors, networking, and combat avionics for a total of 43 improvements.
 Two separate prototypes will be developed, one by Russia and a separate one by India.
 According to HAL chairman A.K.
 Baweja (speaking shortly after the India-Russia Inter-Governmental Committee meeting on 18 September 2008), both the Russian and Indian versions of the aircraft will be single-seaters.
 The FGFA will be predominantly armed with weapons of Indian origin such as the Astra, a beyond-visual-range missile (BVR) being developed by India.
 Although in keeping with the Russian BVR doctrine of using a variety of different missiles for versatility and unpredictability to countermeasures, the aircraft is expected to have compatibility with various missile types.
 The FGFA may include systems developed by third parties.
+India withdrew from the program in 2018 due to concerns over performance and technology sharing.